A Guide to Active Listening Skills in Educationby Becton Loveless

 Engagement can occur in one of several ways.
 Active listening can encourage engagement when a teacher uses a “clarification pause.”
 This pause is intended to emphasize specific points and concepts.
 Once the teacher addresses a particularly important point, they can take a pause to let that information sink in and engage with the classroom, asking if there are any questions regarding the point that’s been made.
-A teacher can circulate through the room, examining student note and answering questions.
+A teacher can circulate through the room, examining student notes and answering questions.
 The important point here is to provide a space between major points when those points can truly be learned.

 Remembering that activities and exercises are important to encouraging learning, teachers can also implement the one-minute paper strategy in their classrooms.
 Either during the class or at the end, the teacher can pose a question about the topic and give them a minute to respond.
 This helps students synthesize what they’ve learned, since they’re given the opportunity to put into their own words what they’ve learned.
 On the other hand, teachers can also ask students to respond by asking them to write a one-minute paper about what was the least clear point made during the class.
 This has two benefits.
 First, the teacher gives the student a chance to synthesize their learning.
-However, the teacher also create a chance to receive feedback and address those unclear points in the following lecture.
+However, the teacher also creates a chance to receive feedback and address those unclear points in the following lecture.

 The idea of the review paper can also be expanded to daily and weekly journals.
 In these journals, teachers can ask students to go more in-depth regarding the lessons they’ve learned during the class.
-However, the teacher can encourage even further synthesize by having the students respond to each other’s journals.
-This allows students the chance to engage with their learning even further by providing brief critiques in which they draw upon what they know to help inform the l earning of their peers.
+However, the teacher can encourage even further synthesization by having the students respond to each other’s journals.
+This allows students the chance to engage with their learning even further by providing brief critiques in which they draw upon what they know to help inform the learning of their peers.
 This is yet one more activity that requires students to be actively engaged in the lecture, since they will need to draw upon what they’ve learned to make effective responses to their peers.